khanlab/cvpl_tools/docs/GettingStarted/setting_up_the_script.rst

             print((da.zeros((3, 3)) + 1).compute().sum().item())  # will output 9

-The line :code:`if __name__ == '__main__':` ensures only the main thread executes the task creation code.
-The line of the :code:`Client()` call spawns worker threads that executes exactly the same script back from the top.
-If the guarding statement is not present, the worker re-executes the Client creation code and which leads to into an infinite loop.
-However, some complications may stem from this, one of which is described in the following example: (I encountered this when displaying large multiscale images):
+The line :code:`if __name__ == '__main__':` ensures only the main thread executes the task creation code. :code:`Client()` spawns worker threads that executes the code from top.
+If the guard if is absent, re-execution of the Client creation will crash the program.

+Next problem is relevant to contention of thread resources between dask and Napari:

 .. code-block:: Python